recmo/EntropyCoder/Readme.md

 A 64 bit coder is slower to encode a symbol (though this implementation aims to be fast).
 Yet it can handle a very large alphabet, and if the model permits, encode up to 63 bits at a time.

+## Perfection

+If we encode symbols with probability $0.5$ then the outcome should be exactly the bits we feed in plus a final one.

+If we encode a stream of $n$ identical symbols with probability $0$ or $1$ then the outcome should be the $n$th finitely odd number.
+This effectively encodes only the length of the stream.

+If we encode symbols with probabilities that are multiples of $2⁻ⁿ$ for some $n$ then we output should be equivalent to that of some Huffman code, followed by a trailing $1$.

 ## Getting up and running

 **Configuring your system**: